 Dealing with crypto accounting and taxes

-For many years, crypto taxes and trading crypto has, for many, been the land of the free.
+Record keeping, for many years, crypto taxes and trading crypto has, for many, been the land of the free.
 Literally.
 Governments around the world are starting or have crypto banned, regulated or legalized.
 In Canada, this is not the exception.
 Since 2016, the Canada Revenue Agency (CRA) has had rules around crypto how to tax currency.

 What do I give my accountant for crypto taxes?